CenterForOpenScience/rpp/README.md

 Lines 301-531 are data-ordering code.

-Lines ??-?? in `masterscript.R` correspond to the *Combining original and replication effect sizes for cumulative evidence​* section.
+Lines 775-920 in `masterscript.R` correspond to the *Combining original and replication effect sizes for cumulative evidence​* section.

-Lines ??-?? in `masterscript.R` correspond to the *Subjective assessment of “Did it replicate?”* section.

-Lines ??-?? in `masterscript.R` correspond to the *Meta­analysis of all original study effects, and of all replication study effects* section.
+Lines 973-1043 in `masterscript.R` correspond to the *Meta­analysis of all original study effects, and of all replication study effects* section.

-Lines ??-?? in `masterscript.R` correspond to the *Meta­analysis of difference of effect size between original and replication study* section.
+Lines 922-971 in `masterscript.R` correspond to the *Meta­analysis of difference of effect size between original and replication study* section.

-Lines ??-?? in `masterscript.R` correspond to the *Moderator Analyses* section.
+Lines 1101-1446 in `masterscript.R` correspond to the *Moderator Analyses* section.